Artin representations for $GL_n$: Non-holomorphic Siegel cusp forms of weight attached to cusp forms on imaginary quadratic fields

 In this section, as a supplement to our paper \cite{kim-yam}, we use the idea of \cite{BR} to construct a non-holomorphic Siegel cusp form of weight $(2,1)$ attached to Maass forms for $GL_2/\Q$ and cuspidal representations of $GL_2$ over imaginary quadratic fields.
+This idea was used by Harris, Soudry, and Taylor \cite{HST} to construct holomorphic Siegel cusp forms from certain modular forms over imaginary quadratic fields.

 Let $K=\Bbb Q[\sqrt{-D}]$ be an imaginary quadratic field.
-Let $Gal(K/\Q)=\{1,\theta\}$, and $\omega_{K/\Q}$ be the quadratic character attached to $K/\Q$ i.e., $\omega_{K/\Q}(p)=(\frac {-D}p)$.
+Let ${\rm Gal}(K/\Q)=\{1,\theta\}$, and $\omega_{K/\Q}$ be the quadratic character attached to $K/\Q$ i.e., $\omega_{K/\Q}(p)=(\frac {-D}p)$.

 Let $\bold G=R_{K/\Q} GL_2$ be the quasi-split group obtained by the restriction of scalars.
-Then ${}^L\bold G=(GL_2(\C)\times GL_2(\C))\rtimes Gal(K/\Q)$, and $\bold G(\Bbb A)=GL_2(\Bbb A_K)$.
+Then ${}^L\bold G=(GL_2(\C)\times GL_2(\C))\rtimes {\rm Gal}(K/\Q)$, and $\bold G(\Bbb A)=GL_2(\Bbb A_K)$.
 Let $\pi=\pi_{\infty}\otimes \otimes_p' \pi_p$ be a cuspidal representation of $\bold G(\Bbb A)$.
 Here $\pi_{\infty}$ is a unitary representation of $GL_2(\C)$.
 If $p$ splits in $K$ into $(v_1,v_2)$, then $\pi_p=\pi_{v_1}\otimes\pi_{v_2}$.
 We make the following assumption on $\pi$.

 \begin{assump} $\omega_{\pi}$ factors through $N_{K/\Q}$, i.e, $\omega_{\pi}=\omega\circ N_{K/\Bbb Q}$ with a gr\"ossencharacter $\omega$. \end{assump}

 The automorphic induction corresponds to the $L$-group homomorphism